 Look for people doing something right and recognise it.
 Give credit for and reward successes, particularly when challenges have been addressed and overcome.
 And most importantly communicate the good stuff.
 Let people know when you’ve achieved a goal together and how everyone’s hard work has paid off.

 Understand the individuals that make up the team

 Yes, there is an ‘I’ in team.
 There are lots of them ‘individuals’ and it is important to understand what each and every person brings to the team.
 Get to know the person behind the employee.
 Care about the people as much as their performance.

 You may think that you know your team well.
 These are the people you work alongside on a daily basis.
 However, in our experience, much can be uncovered about an employee’s motivators and limitations through behavioural assessments.
 Uncovering this sort of revealing information can lead to the discovery of hidden potential within your team.

 There are many ingredients that can help you and your team become highly effective.
-Alongside these five tips we’ve created a downloadable resource that you can keep on hand to always remind you of your process to improving team culture.
+Alongside these five tips, we’ve created a downloadable resource that you can keep on hand to always remind you of your process of improving team culture.
 Download it here for free.

 Whether you’re bringing new people into your team or aiming to lead your current team to success, employee benchmarking and team assessments can help to identify the right people to fit with your team culture and the ways in which you can motivate your current team members.
 Find out how here at Collingwood we can tailor our service to deliver the perfect solutions to help you achieve your goals.
 Simply contact us to find out more about our employee assessment services.